faktenforum/faktenforum/README.md

 To set up the Faktenforum Backend for development, follow the instructions below.

+## Requirements

+- docker version >= 20.10.0
+- local firewall disabled or make sure the docker bridge interface can reach the host machine

 ## Environment

 First create .env file by copying .env.example to .env